LineageOS/www/_posts/blog/2017-02-27-Last-Week-in-LineageOS-3.md

 ### Translation

 Bilingual?
 Trilingual?
 Anythinglingual?
-If you think you can help translate LineageOS to a different language, jump over to [Crowdin](http://crowdin.com/project/lineageos) and have a go!
+If you think you can help translate LineageOS to a different language, jump over to [our wiki](https://wiki.lineageos.org/how-to/translate) and have a go!
 Only do this if you are reasonably literate in the target language; poor translations waste both our and your time.

 ### Signing problems